Gluten-Free Pumpkin Chocolate Cookies

 • Butter: unsalted butter softened at room temperature.

-• Pumpkin: fresh pumpkin puree or canned.
+• Pumpkin: canned pumpkin puree or homemade one.

 • Spices: pumpkin pie spices, a blend of cinnamon, nutmeg, cloves, and ginger.